MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/new-zealand-business-numbers-and-adjustment-notes.md

 ---
-title: New Zealand Inland Revenue Department Numbers and Adjustment Notes
+title: Inland Revenue Department Numbers and Adjustment Notes
-description: An IRD number is a single identifier for all business dealings with the tax office, and for dealings with other government departments and agencies.
-services: project-madeira
-documentationcenter: ''
+description: Learn about IRD numbers and adjustment notes and how they are supported in the New Zealand version of Business Central.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: article